efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB5.1/U1LAB5.1.md

 **Reflection Questions:**

 - Why is it important to have breakpoints in your code?
-- Whats the difference between starting with a small sized website and building up ("mobile-first") and starting with a x-large sized website and building down ("desktop-first")?
-Do a little bit of research and find out.
+- Whats the difference between starting with a small sized website and building up ("mobile-first") and starting with an x-large sized website and building down ("desktop-first")?
+Do a little bit of research and see what you can find on which is better or worse and why.
 Which one makes the most sense and at what time is one approach more sensible than the other?